LorenssLundgrenn/win-dyn-resize/README.md

 window dynamic resize
-C++ code for calculating the maximum size a viewport (render surface) of a certain aspect ratio will take within a resizable window. you can change the target aspect ratio within includes\constants.hpp
+C++ code for calculating the maximum size a viewport (render surface) of a certain aspect ratio will take within a resizable window. (green rectangle represents the render surface the game draws to) you can change the target aspect ratio within includes\constants.hpp

 running the program